mopires/htmlpp/README.md

 # htmlpp transpiler (in development)

 Modern way to write html.
-The concept remains the same, but without the "&lt; > &lt;/>" like SASS, but different.
+The concept remains the same, but without the "&lt; > &lt;/>" like <a href='https://github.com/sass/sass'>Sass</a>, but different.

 ## Example